kevinconway/sqlite-cdc/README.md

 using [STRICT tables](https://www.sqlite.org/stricttables.html) to avoid this issue.

+Larger blob values take longer to convert to hex and can result in poorer performance.

 ### Very Wide Tables

 The engine uses SQLite functions to produce JSON representations of a record.